luin/express-sequelize/Readme.md

 ## Background
 This library is heavily inspired by the [express-mongoose](https://github.com/LearnBoost/express-mongoose).
-It's offer the same features as express-mongoose but for the sequelize.
+It offers the same features as express-mongoose but for the sequelize instead of mongoose.

 Methods which now support `Promises`: